ajkhoury/JetBrains-NASM-Language/README.md

 - Added highlighting for segment addresses, and structure references
 - Fix for blank labels in structs
 - Fixed istruc structure parsing
+- Added support for the RETF instruction
+- Added bitwise operations and fixed macro label definitions
+- Added BSS section
+- Now allow structs to have macros and identifiers
+- Fixed macro labels
+- Allow expressions in struc fields
+- Can now prefix expressions with bitwise NOT, minus, or plus symbol
+- Fixed segment addresses

 # License